SebestianSije/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

       property references them.

    .. tip::
       - As the window action doesn't allow opening property types in form view, clicking the :guilabel:`New` button does nothing.
-To allow editing records in-place, rely on the reference documentation for :ref:`root attributes of list views
+To allow editing records in-place, refer to the documentation on :ref:`root attributes of list views
         <reference/view_architectures/list/root>`
       - The server will throw an error at start-up because it can't require a value for the new, currently empty field.
 To avoid fixing that manually in the database, run the command